 How we picked our favorites

-We started with all-natural — We only entertained products labeled “all-natural” with stellar reviews or a vet recommendation.
+We started with all-natural — We only entertained products labeled “all-natural” with stellar reviews from dog owners or a vet recommendation.

 We handpicked the absolute best — We analyzed the ingredients of each balm using Paula’s Choice ingredients dictionary and the EWG Skin Deep® database.
 We skipped over any product that contained highly debated ingredients (synthetic fragrances, silicones, PUFAs, formaldehyde releasers, etc.).